profectus-engine/profectus-docs/docs/guide/recipes/particles.md

 }));
 ```

-You'll note this adds a bounding rect and updates it's based on the boundingRect set to non-null.
-The next step will be creating the emitter.
-Now we can pull in the Kronos example, which make a particle effect that appears when actualGain > 0.
+This code adds a bounding rect for the particles and updates it when the container is created or resizes.
+Now, create the emitter.
+Pull in the Kronos example, which displays a particle effect when `actualGain > 0`.

 ```ts
 const particlesEmitter = ref(particles.addEmitter(element.particlesConfig));